DongnaMa/my-python-script/README.md

-# Just simple python scripts
+# Just simple scripts for training